 In order to answer these questions, we first have to know what exactly intermittent fasting is.
 There are various protocols that exist for IF.
 Some of them include alternate day fasting, which is when you simply fast every other day and eat normally during your non-fasting days.
 Another type of IF that exists is the Warrior Diet, which is when you fast all day and eat all of your allotted calories in one sitting, usually at nighttime (1).

 However, despite all of the different protocols out there, the type that’s most commonly used in bodybuilding and fitness circles is the 16:8 protocol, also known as time-restricted feeding.

 This is when you fast for 16 hours and then you have an 8 hour “feeding window”, where you consume your daily calorie allotment.
 Since this is the most popular type of fasting in the fitness industry, this is what will be referred to when the abbreviation “IF” is used.

-This higher meal frequency theory comes from the common misconception that eating more frequent, smaller meals will “speed up” your metabolism, making you burn more calories at rest.
+This higher meal frequency theory comes from the common misconception that eating more frequent, smaller meals will speed up your metabolism (2), making you burn more calories at rest.
 This is simply not true.
 What matters the most about nutrition regarding body composition goals are the total amount of calories that are consumed, not how often you’re eating.

 From a general health perspective, there are some good reasons why bodybuilders should do IF!

 However, there have been several issues with the current literature that exists for IF.
 First and foremost, most of the literature that exists on it to date utilizes subjects that are overweight or obese.
 This means that we can’t compare these studies to more athletic populations such as bodybuilders to get an accurate assessment.